 From Port Bonython Road onto Sida Cove and also at Point Lowly, 4WD vehicles are allowed onto the beaches.
 Head down in the morning and bring your fishing rod, a shelter from the sun and a picnic and spend the day absorbing the gorgeous views of the ocean.
 Some of the secluded beaches here will be all yours for the whole day.
 South of Whyalla, Murrippi Beach is another quiet beach, which allows nude bathing.
 All visitors are welcome to use this beach, but should note that the route definitely requires a 4WD vehicle.

 A Weekend Escape to Whyalla should certainly be on your radar this year, after all, we all need a change of scenery.
 Highly recommended Whyalla Playford Apartments offers all kinds of travellers – business, couples and families – a cosy and luxury option.
 Apartments here, available with either one or two bedrooms, are kitted out with clean, modern furnishings and wonderful facilities.
 A fully equipped kitchen, a flatscreen TV and a balcony put the Whyalla Playford Apartments a cut above the rest.

 To check out the variety of apartments available at Whyalla Playford Apartments, click here.

-To find out what else there is to do in Whyalla, click here to read our Ultimate Guide to Whyalla, and plan the perfect SA Weekend Escape.
+To find out what to do in Whyalla, click here to read our Ultimate Guide to Whyalla, and plan the perfect SA Weekend Escape.